Sydney Harbour National Park

 - Please note

-- If you are visiting Middle Head’s military fortifications, be sure to wear sturdy footwear and bring a torch.
+- If you are visiting Middle Head’s military fortifications, be sure to wear sturdy footwear.

-- Tours are not available between June and September because the tunnels are occupied by bent-wing bats that hibernate there.
+- Tours are limited between June and September because the tunnels are occupied by bent-wing bats that hibernate there.

 Middle Head is a superb lookout spot in Sydney Harbour National Park.
 From this outstanding vantage point, you can follow the Pacific Ocean to the horizon, framed by North and South Heads.
 The panoramic view extends to the Eastern Suburbs, Middle Harbour and Manly.

 In addition to enjoying sensational views, you can find out more about Middle Head’s military significance.
-Walk the Don Goodsir track to the 1801 Forts, built in response to a feared French invasion, or explore the tunnels, sandstone gun pits and infamous Vietnam War-era 'Tiger Cages'.
-Guided tours of the Fort are available between October and May.
+Walk the Don Goodsir track to the 1801 Fort, built in response to a feared French invasion, or explore the tunnels, sandstone gun pits and infamous Vietnam War-era 'Tiger Cages'.
+Guided tours of the Fort are also available.

 When you are finished exploring why not relax on nearby Cobblers Beach and enjoy the picturesque cove.